 More recipes you’ll love

-If you’ve enjoyed this Red Wine Braised Lamb Shanks recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.
+If you’ve enjoyed this Red Wine Braised Lamb Shanks or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 We strive to satisfy a number of learning styles.
 If you are someone who prefers to learn by watching, you can find most of our recipes on YouTube and our Facebook Page.